Juror and spouse: Texas state Sen. Angela Paxton could vote in trial on husband's impeachment

 The trial is to start no later than Aug.
 28, and it promises to be quite personal for Angela Paxton.

-The 20 articles of impeachment brought against Ken Paxton include sweeping charges of abuse of office an unethical behavior.
-They include a bribery charge related to an extramarital affair.
+The 20 articles of impeachment brought against Ken Paxton include sweeping charges of abuse of office and unethical behavior.
+They include a bribery charge related to an extramarital affair with an aide to a state senator.
 Another suggested Angela Paxton was involved in the installation of $20,000 countertops at their home, paid for by a political donor.

 Angela Paxton hasn’t said if she’ll recuse herself from the trial.
 She declined comment when approached by The Associated Press outside the Senate chamber on Monday.